Legal hemp farmer accuses TD Canada Trust of freezing his account based on his appearance | CBC News

 A TD spokesman did not answer specific question about Gardner's allegations of discrimination, but did concede there was a misunderstanding about the nature of his business.

 Gardner's company, Atlas 365, is licensed by Health Canada to cultivate industrial hemp.
-Unlike marijuana, hemp contains no psychoactive chemicals.
+Unlike cannabis, hemp contains no psychoactive chemicals.

 Instead, it's used to make plant based textiles, foods, natural medicine and carbon neutral building materials.